-(Detroit, Michigan, August 19, 1948) President 2002
+(Detroit, Michigan, August 19, 1948; San Antonio, Texas, June 27, 2022)

-James F. Keene serves as director of bands and holds the title of Brownfield Professor of Music at the University of Illinois.
-Appointed in 1985, he is only the fourth to hold the director of bands position since 1905.
+James F. Keene served as director of bands and held the title of Brownfield Professor of Music at the University of Illinois.
+Appointed in 1985, he was only the fourth to hold the director of bands position since 1905.

-During his twenty-three-year tenure at Illinois, the Symphonic Band and Wind Symphony, under his direction, have been selected to perform for every major music conference in the US including the American Bandmasters Association (three times), College Band Directors National Association (twice) and the Music Educators National Conference (twice).
-They have toured throughout the country, as well as Great Britain, and have performed in several of America's most prestigious concert halls including historic Orchestra Hall in Chicago and Carnegie Hall in New York.
-His ensembles have produced an extensive recording series on several labels, including the Masterpiece Series distributed by EMI-Toshiba of Japan.
-These recordings have been broadcast on National Public Radio in the US as well as radio programs throughout the world in such diverse places as the United Kingdom, Tokyo, Warsaw, Tel Aviv, Sydney and Vatican Radio.
+During his twenty-three-year tenure at Illinois, the Symphonic Band and Wind Symphony, under his direction, were selected to perform for every major music conference in the US including the American Bandmasters Association (three times), College Band Directors National Association (twice) and the Music Educators National Conference (twice).
+They toured throughout the country, as well as Great Britain, and performed in several of America's most prestigious concert halls including historic Orchestra Hall in Chicago and Carnegie Hall in New York.
+His ensembles produced an extensive recording series on several labels, including the Masterpiece Series distributed by EMI-Toshiba of Japan.
+These recordings were broadcast on National Public Radio in the US as well as radio programs throughout the world in such diverse places as the United Kingdom, Tokyo, Warsaw, Tel Aviv, Sydney and Vatican Radio.

 Keene received his undergraduate and graduate degrees from the University of Michigan, where he was a student of the legendary William D. Revelli, Elizabeth A. H. Green, and Larry Teal.
 He returned to his alma mater in 1973 to serve a two-year tenure as assistant director of bands.
-In addition, he has produced outstanding programs at all levels and prior to his appointment at Illinois, his career highlights include building nationally acclaimed ensembles at East Texas State (now Texas A&M-Commerce) and the University of Arizona.
+In addition, he produced outstanding programs at all levels and prior to his appointment at Illinois, his career highlights included building nationally acclaimed ensembles at East Texas State (now Texas A&M-Commerce) and the University of Arizona.

-Mr. Keene was president of the National Band Association (1996-98) and The Big Ten Band Directors Association, as well as the prestigious American Bandmasters Association (2002).
-For several years he served as chairman of the ABA/Ostwald Composition Contest, and is currently a member of the editorial board of The Journal of Band Research.
+Keene was president of the National Band Association (1996-98) and The Big Ten Band Directors Association, as well as the prestigious American Bandmasters Association (2002).
+For several years he served as chairman of the ABA/Ostwald Composition Contest and was a member of the editorial board of The Journal of Band Research.

-In addition to membership in several professional and honorary societies, Mr. Keene is an Evans Scholar, a past president of the Champaign Rotary Club, and a Paul Harris Fellow of the Rotary International Foundation.
-In 1993 he was named an honorary member of the board of directors of the International Percy Grainger Society in recognition of his devotion to the music of Grainger; he also serves on the board of directors of the John Philip Sousa Foundation and the historic Goldman Memorial Band of New York City.
+In addition to membership in several professional and honorary societies, Keene was an Evans Scholar, a past president of the Champaign Rotary Club, and a Paul Harris Fellow of the Rotary International Foundation.
+In 1993 he was named an honorary member of the board of directors of the International Percy Grainger Society in recognition of his devotion to the music of Grainger; he also served on the board of directors of the John Philip Sousa Foundation and the historic Goldman Memorial Band of New York City.
 In 2002 he was named Honorary Life Member of the Texas Bandmasters Association, becoming only the sixth person to be so honored in the fifty-five-year history of that organization.

-Keene is married to Alice Spero Keene, a professional harpist.
-They have one child, Sean Patrick Keene, born August 30, 1980, who is currently on active duty with the United States Air Force.
+Keene married Alice Spero Keene, a professional harpist.
+They had one child, Sean Patrick Keene, born August 30, 1980, who is currently on active duty with the United States Air Force.

-He is in constant demand as conductor, clinician, lecturer and adjudicator, and has appeared in those capacities in forty-two states and on four continents.
-In 2007-8, Professor Keene conducted in Australia, Singapore, China and Europe in addition to a busy schedule of appearances throughout the US.

-James Keene's papers are at the Sousa Archives and Center for American Music at the University of Illinois at Urbana-Champaign.
+He was in constant demand as conductor, clinician, lecturer, and adjudicator, and appeared in those capacities in forty-two states and on four continents.
+In 2007-8, Keene conducted in Australia, Singapore, China, and Europe in addition to a busy schedule of appearances throughout the US.
+His papers are at the Sousa Archives and Center for American Music at the University of Illinois at Urbana-Champaign.